 “When teachers explain [concepts like cells] I don’t really know what [they’re] saying.
 But since I’ve been in a cell now, I can explain it.”

 The XR pilot in Nevada was planned as a part of an educational initiative linked to the development of 21st century skills for all state citizens.
 Given the legislative base in 2017, the Nevada State Library assembled a group of partners to prepare the pilot.
 Lifeliqe featured as one of the partners, along with Califa (nonprofit library membership consortium from California) and XR Libraries.
-In August 2018 first 11 libraries were selected to participate in the pilot, each receiving the required equipment and training.
+In summer 2018 first 11 libraries were selected to participate in the pilot, each receiving the required equipment and training.
 The beginning of the project was covered in our blog.
 As the interest in the XR Libraries project was big, an additional 5 libraries were added to the program in January 2019.
-Finally, in February 2019 the libraries began partnering with local schools and other learning groups, giving rise to a project called Libraries=Education.
+Finally, in February 2019 the libraries began partnering with local schools and other formal learning groups, giving rise to a project called Libraries=Education.

 As a part of the XR Libraries pilot, the Libraries=Education portion of the project is focused on bringing educational XR content to students.
 In total 309 students participated in 13 libraries, with largely positive outcomes.
 Let’s summarize some of the results: